vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-## Step 6: Run An Application Workload
+## Step 6: Run A Workload

 Tanzu Application Platform uses the term ‘workload’ to describe an application running on the platform.
-Now that the platform is installed, building and running an application requires just one simple instruction.
+Now that the platform is installed, building and running an application workload requires just one simple instruction.

+<p><strong>
+1. Run a new application workload on the Tanzu Application Platform.
+</strong></p>

 {{< tabpane >}}
 {{< tab header="Windows" >}}